openhab/openhab-docs/introduction.md

 A final word for the DIY enthusiasts. openHAB is very flexible and can support many DIY devices.
 However, you will quickly realize that DIY often literally means that you _"do it yourself"_.
 Working with DIY solutions often requires a deeper level of understanding, as well as more patience and perseverance than the integration of ready-to-use devices from commercial providers.
-The choice is yours of course, but you will need to be prepared spending either money or time (and sometimes both) to make your home automation goals a reality.
+The choice is yours of course, but you will need to be prepared to spend either money or time (and sometimes both) to make your home automation goals a reality.
 And quite often, the investment will be significant.

-Don’t give up, openHAB is very powerful and flexible and most likely can help you achieve your home automation goals, whichever they are.
+Don’t give up, openHAB is very powerful and flexible and most likely can help you achieve your home automation goals, whatever they are.
 But it comes with a rather steep learning curve.

 ## A Deeper Dive: openHAB Structure for Advanced Users